 - Modifications to common areas:

-- Tenants expense, unless Massachusetts exceptions or federal financial assistance (not a tenant-based voucher);
+- At tenant’s expense, unless Massachusetts exceptions or federal financial assistance (not a tenant-based voucher) apply;

 - Tenant does not have to pay for restoration to original condition;